xiaogit00/covalent-docs/content/en/docs/network/_index.md

 # Covalent Network Overview

+The Covalent Network serves as the universal data model for multi-chain indexing and querying.

+<img src="/static/images/network/network.png"></img>

 The Covalent Network represents the progressive decentralization of Covalent toward a community-owned and community-run protocol.

-<img src="/static/images/network/network.png"></img>

-Serving as the universal data model for multi-chain indexing and querying, the Covalent Network will have the following capabilities:
+The Covalent Network will have the following capabilities:

 - 1. Big data tools compatible
 - 2. Multi-chain compatible